-Cuba, in the opinion of political most is that the shift was ob-Castro's regime moved toward experts, is that they along with viously based on political con-Urrutia will be setting national siderations.
-Pazos was replaced informer played the role of policies during the crucial 18 by Major Ernesto "Che" Gue- agent provocateur - all the months or more of provisional vera, a bearded hero of the 26th while drawing "expenses" from rovernment by decree - while of July movement, who knows the SBI.
+Cuba, in the opinion of political most is that the shift was ob-Castro's regime moved toward experts, is that they along with viously based on political conthe left and kicked out Felipe Urrutia will be setting national siderations.
+Pazos was replaced Pazos as president of the Na- policies during the crucial 18 by Major Ernesto "Che" Gue- agent provocateur - all the months or more of provisional vera, a bearded hero of the 26th while drawing "expenses" from rovernment by decree - while of July movement, who knows the SBI.
 The stench of frame-up Castro keeps them in power nothing about banking.
-Here is is so pervading that the by no hrough his prestige and military how the Wall Street Journal means pro-labor News and Obdescribed him last January:
+Here is is so pervading that the by no hrough his prestige and military how the Wall Street Journal means pro-labor News and Obdescribed him last January: oower.'
+Wall Street Journal explained widespread nationalization."
 But it didn't work out that "One trusted Castro lieutenant SBI is to obtain evidence, not way.
-Urrutia, who was Castro's |'s the colorful Argentine revolu- to manufacture evidence . . .
-If nominal head of government tionary, Ernesto 'Che' Guevara, the role of the SBI and its 'unsupport, hunting for them in the went down, designated as an who many have called a Com- dercover man' did not constitute

-"Interviewed at the Presiden- doubts now that the verdict has tial palace, the swashbuckling come down."

-Mourning the shift of Pazos 'Che,' clad in a black beret, green The above items about the repressive "investigations" of the put down a long cigar and coolly NAACP and the frame-up of unionists are connected; and if I have never been affiliated the link is traced it leads directwith the Communists.'
+Urrutia, who was Castro's | is the colorful Argentine revolu- | to manufacture evidence . . .
+If nominal head of government tionary, Ernesto 'Che' Guevara, the role of the SBI and its 'unsupport, hunting for them in the went down, designated as an who many have called a Com- dercover man' did not constitute "Interviewed at the Presiden- doubts now that the verdict has McCarthy. tial palace, the swashbuckling come down."
+Mourning the shift of Pazos 'Che,' clad in a black beret, green The above items about the repressive "investigations" of the put down a long cigar and coolly NAACP and the frame-up of answered a reporter's question: unionists are connected; and if I have never been affiliated the link is traced it leads directwith the Communists.'
 But he ly to Washington, D. C. and nahastens to add, 'That's not to tional politics.
 What we are witsay I'm anti-Communist.'
 He nessing is the transposition to goes on to complain that Amer- the South of the witch-hunt and ican reporters always ask if he's frame-up methods perfected not a.
 Communist 'when the most so long ago in the nation's capimportant thing is the unity of ital by the congressional invesall the people and all the parties tigating committees and the here in Cuba.' " FBI.
-All the unconstitutional

-By this shift in the spectrum methods "legitimized" during of personalities, the Cuban revo- the witch-hunt are now being lution has indicated that it is used by the anti-Negro, antistill on the upsurge.
-You can labor politicians of the South in also tell it from the fluttering in an effort to smash anti-Jim Crow Wall Street. organizations and unions
+All the unconstitutional By this shift in the spectrum methods "legitimized" during of personalities, the Cuban revo- the witch-hunt are now being lution has indicated that it is used by the anti-Negro, antistill on the upsurge.
+You can labor politicians of the South in also tell it from the fluttering in an effort to smash anti-Jim Crow Wall Street. organizations and unions.

-SCOREBOARD FUND
+FUND SCOREBOARD

 Branch Quota Paid Percent

 Boston \$ 350 \$ 350 100

 Pittsburgh 10 10 100

-San Diego 245 194 79
+San Diego .245 194 79

 St. Louis 80 60 75

 Twin Cities 1,700 1,242 73

-Detroit 600 - 430 72
+Detroit 430 72

 Connecticut 100 65 65

 Milwaukee 300 190 63

-New York 4,200 2:577 61
+a j New York 4,200 2,577 61 -

 Newark 265 155 58

-Philadelphia 400 - 228 57
+Philadelphia 400 .
+228 57

 Los Angeles 4,400 2,402 55

-Bay Area 800 419 52
+Bay Area 419 52

-Chicago 1.000 500 50
+Chicago 1,000 500 50

+į.
 Denver 40 20 50

 Cleveland 750 325 43

 Seattle 500 197 39

 Allentown 110 35 32

-General 150 36 24
+General 150 - 36 24

 Total through Dec.
 1 \$16,000 \$9,435 59

-of McCarthyism.
+of McCarthyism. running out.
 By his own testimony the SBI